 If you visit Mexico City and don’t care to rent a car, consider the Turibus.
 For $8US a day, you can ride one of the double decker buses on any or all of the four routes around the city.
 We picked up the Turibus in Coyoacan, a quick walk from our apartment.
 You can buy the tickets at the bus stop, and they accept both cash and cards.
+I forgot to mention!
+Even before we had stepped foot in Mexico City, while we were back home, we looked into something similar to pharmavaccs clinics, just so we could get clued up about all the vaccinations we would need before exploring Mexico City.
+Anyway, back to the trip!

 We sat on the top level, with the cool spring air keeping us happy all day.
 We would got off the bus to take photos or take a break, knowing another one would be on its way sooner than later.
 This system is clean, easy and really comfortable.
 We rode the buses multiple days to get across one of the world’s largest cities, and did so with ease.
 The longest we had to wait for a bus was 20 minutes.